 How much can I make after finishing trade school programs trade schools in San Jacinto?

-Graduates from trade school programs in San Jacinto can anticipate competitive earnings right after completing their studies, making the investment in their education rewarding.
-For example, those pursuing healthcare careers at San Jacinto College often find that Licensed Vocational Nurses earn between $24 and $30 per hour, with an average near $25 per hour.
-Registered Nurses, some with just an associate degree, report wages typically ranging from $31 to $36 per hour, reflecting healthy entry-level pay.
+Healthcare careers can offer solid entry-level wages.
+Licensed Vocational Nurses earn between $24 and $30 per hour, with an average near $25 per hour.
+Registered Nurses, including some with an associate degree, report wages typically ranging from $31 to $36 per hour.

 Most Affordable Trade School & Training Programs - Leading Certification Courses in San Jacinto for 2026